• Skip to primary navigation

 Overhead view of step photos for making gluten-free corn dog batter.

-How to dip and fry a gluten-free corn dog.
+Follow these steps to dip and fry your gluten-free corn dogs.

-1. Dip the hot dog in the batter and twist coming up to help coat.
+1. Dip the hot dog in the batter and twist them coming up to help coat.

 2. Pull out the hot dog and smooth any areas of batter as needed.